Updated: Mar 7

 This might be the best vegan sushi ever.
 Not only does it taste unbelievably delicious and satisfies every sense with it's salty and umami flavor and creamy and crunchy texture, it's super healing with nourishing ingredients.

 It's really simple if you precook the rice and have all of the ingredients pre-cut, ready to go.
 Just keep everything in the refrigerator until you're ready to make the sushi.
 You can use any veggies!
-I made three varieties.
+I made two varieties.
 I added strips of baked tofu and Follow Your Heart Chipotle Mayo to one and added pickled green beans to the veggie mix to another.
-Below are two varieties I made.
+Below are the two varieties I made.

 What You'll Need